Saab Sonett: Sonett I

 In order to avoid using a tubular frame chassis used by other low volume sports cars at the time, Mellde instead decided to use an advanced stressed skin-lightweight aluminium chassis that weighed less than 70 kg.
 The metal sections of the chassis were riveted together, a concept used in aircraft manufacturing, while the mechanical components such as the engine, fuel tank, axles and body work were mounted directly onto the chassis.
-Mellde and Sason decided to use glass-reinforced plastic for the construction of the car's body, a material which becoming more popular for automotive use at the time.
-In order to manufacture the body of the car from this material, Soab, a company specializing in plastics imported from the United States based in Gothenburg was hired to make the said lightweight body shell.
+Mellde and Sason decided to use glass-reinforced plastic for the construction of the car's body, a material which was becoming more popular for automotive use at the time.
+In order to manufacture the body of the car from this material, Soab, a company specializing in plastics imported from the United States based in Gothenburg was hired to make the lightweight body shell.

 The Sonett was introduced on 16 March 1956 at Stockholm's Bilsalong (motor show).
 Featuring a three-cylinder 748 cc two-stroke engine generating 57.5 PS, the Sonett I was an advanced low-weight 600 kg racer based on aircraft design concepts.